tsheinen/nand2tetris-hdl-visualizer/README.md

 ## nand2tetris-hdl-visualizer

-Utility to visualize HDL files from Nand2Tetris
+Utility to visualize HDL files from Nand2Tetris as GraphViz DOT files.

 ### Examples